 The Eventador Console has an integrated view of the Flink cluster, showing jobs, the execution plan, the state and more.
 This gives you full control over running jobs, and the overall topology of the cluster.
 The Flink UI is built into the Eventador Console – so it has the same team level access controls as the rest of the platform.

 If we want to be known for anything, it’s for having amazing support.
 It’s a passion of ours.
 If you are just starting out with Flink or have a large production job, we are ready to help.
-Each of our plans comes with some level of support, from simple Slack support all the way to 24x7x365.
+Each of our plans comes with some level of support.
 We don’t care if it’s helping debug some Java code or making best use of your resources or even capacity planning, we are here for you.

 Sign up and give it a whirl